Montrose, Angus: 20th century

 Between the wars, Montrose was a focus for key figures of the Scottish Renaissance.
 In 1920, a young Christopher Murray Grieve (later Hugh MacDiarmid) was employed as a reporter on the Montrose Review.
 By 1922 he had been elected as an Independent Labour Party councillor.
-The poet and novelist Violet Jacob was brought up at the nearby House of Dun and spent time in Angus during the 'twenties.
+The poet and novelist Violet Jacob was brought up at the nearby House of Dun and spent time in Angus during the 1920s.
 The sculptor William Lamb was born in Montrose and returned to the town in 1924.

 Another native of Montrose, the writer Tom MacDonald (Fionn MacColla) returned to Montrose in 1929, as did his friend the painter Edward Baird.
 Willa and Edwin Muir lived at her mother's house in Montrose at various times during the 1920s.
 The poet Helen Cruickshank attended Montrose Academy, though she had moved to Edinburgh by the 1920s.
 She was a key figure in maintaining the network of contacts between writers and artists of Scotland's inter-war cultural renaissance.